hatvalues/pychirps/README.md

 `poetry add --group dev ../data_preprocs`

 ## When
 I'd love to finish by early 2025.
-I think I will have the RF version ready by end of 2024.